meavia-jing/sBlot/README.md

 if the type == "density_map" , plot all the languages.<br>
 if the type == "consensus_map", plot languages with afrequency larger than min_posterior_frequency.<br>

-graphic >> clusters>> size<br>
+graphic >> clusters>> point_size. and graphic >> clusters>> line_width<br>
-if the type of size is a number , plot line graph, all languages with the same point size.<br>
-if size = “point” plot point size according to frequency.<br>
-if size = "both" plot the point size accroding to frequency and the line graph.<br>
+if point_size == "freqency" and line_width is a number ,only the size of the points are drawn according to the language frequency and the line width is fixed.. if line_width == "freqency" and point_size is a number, only the width of line are drawn accoding to the language frequency and the point size is fixed. if point_size == "freqency" and line_width =="frequency": plot the line width and point size according  to the language frequency.<br>
+else, just plot size of point and width of line to a fixed number .